 I want to tell you, preemptively or reactively, we are on it.
 To hope you feel even more confident of that, here are four things that you can do as we work together that mitigate the impact of these uninvited drama queens.

 1. Pay attention to the audit results.

-Specifically, it’s good for you to get familiar with the types of SEO opportunities we talk about (right now these are on page, off page, third party, crawlability and accessibility) and the scope of the opportunity in your particular case.
-If, for example, you already understand what it means that your off page SEO is your weakest area, that goes a long way in helping you stay confident in the face of an alarmist stranger.
-[Note: if you feel you’d like more clarification or help understanding these terms, drop me a line!
+Specifically, it’s good for you to get familiar with the types of SEO opportunities we talk about (right now these are on-page, off-page, third party, crawlability, and accessibility) and the scope of the opportunity in your particular case.
+If, for example, you already understand what it means that your off-page SEO is your weakest area, that goes a long way in helping you stay confident in the face of an alarmist stranger.
+[Note: if you feel you’d like more clarification or help to understand these terms, drop me a line!
 We’re always happy to help].